aptech/docs/docs/CR-getnamef.rst

     :param f: file handle of an open data set
     :type f: scalar

-    :returns: y (*TODO*), Nx1 string array containing the names of all of the variables in the specified data set.
+    :returns: y (*Nx1 string array*) containing the names of all of the variables in the specified data set.

 Remarks
 -------